Katherine Stewart drove up Elm Street in a daze, her mind still on the troubling news she’d received the evening prior. Her sister was missing.

 “Nope.
 I’ve always been of a mind that if you name a child something, that’s what you should call them.”
 Another memory tugged at her.
 “Although, sometimes, people decide they don’t like their names and start calling themselves something else.”

 “Yes.
 Her real name is Tabitha.
-She hated it from the time she could speak in full sentences and informed her family that her name was Tammy.
+She hated it from the time she could speak in full sentences and informed her family that her name was Mellanie.
 When I questioned her, she said she refused to be call Tabby.”
 Katherine folded her napkin over and over until it became one of the origami creations she’d learned in second grade.
 It lay on the table mocking her.
-She’d taught that bit of craft to Tammy when she was old enough to fold paper.
+She’d taught that bit of craft to Mellanie when she was old enough to fold paper.
 She watched Ben’s eyebrows rise as he stared at it.
 He sat there, entranced, hands wrapped around his glass.

 “What is it?”
 She touched his forearm.
 “Ben?”